OxfordHCC/CAMCAD/submit.md

 Any research in submissions that involve human subjects must go through the appropriate ethics review requirements that apply to the authors’ research environment.
 As research environments vary considerably with regard to their requirements, authors are asked to submit a short note to reviewers that provides this context.
 Please also see the [2021 ACM Publications policy on research involving humans](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects) before submitting.

+### Submission format

+Submissions can be in **PDF, PowerPoint, Word, or Adobe InDesign** format.

+Please submit a PDF export as the main file (max 100MB).
+You can add original source files as supplementary material (max 250MB).
+We suggest that you keep reviewers in mind and experiment with lower resolution to make the submission file sizes considerably smaller than maximum limits.

+Posters should be 1x A1 size page and pictorials should be up to 4x A3 sized pages.
+References may be included on the back of posters / pictorials and can therefore extend to additional pages.

+> Templates are optional (coming soon).
+You may use your own layout as long as it meets the size/page requirements above.

 ### Where to submit
 Step 1.
 Create a Microsoft CMT account: [Registration](https://cmt3.research.microsoft.com/User/Login)  | [Instructions](https://cmt3.research.microsoft.com/docs/help/general/account-creation.html)